SCPOR Trainee Program

 Data and Data Services- access to provincial databases, support assessing the data needs of a project and the feasibility of it, data linkage, additional data linkage support.

 SCPOR Trainee Engagement with Patients Funding

 SCPOR Trainees are required to engage patients and families in their project.
-CIHR requires and SCPOR endorses that patient and families are provided honoraria and expense reimbursement for their participation on research project teams.
+CIHR requires and SCPOR endorses that patients and families are provided honoraria and expense reimbursement for their participation on research project teams.
 To ensure SCPOR trainees have funds to support this, trainees may request funding through the SCPOR Trainee Engagement with Patient Funding (STEP Funding).

 Current SCPOR Trainees

 SCPOR would like recognize the current trainees who are working on SCPOR supported patient-oriented research projects